medaminben/Sandbox/applications/designPattern/metaprogramming/README.md

 ## generic_lambda :
 How to check default constructor is available using lambda functions
+update: moved the lambda valid to proper header file

 ## type_constraint : the modulo type issue
 an naive example of use of the constraints strategy offered by the modern standard like type_traits check and concepts

+## variant_type : the modulo type issue
+some practice implementation to test the power of variant class